Fedosin/ccm-hacks/README.md

 ### Obtaining OpenShift's quay.io credentials

-For OpenSHift's quay.io, the credentials need to be taken from https://cloud.redhat.com/openshift/create/local.
+For OpenShift's quay.io, the credentials need to be taken from https://cloud.redhat.com/openshift/create/local.
 Click `Download pull secret` and store `pull-secret.txt` in a safe location on your computer.

 **NOTE:** These are not your personal credentials, you won't be able to use them to access your personal quay.io account.
 These credentials are required to obtain the base release image only.